Digital Evidence Sharing Capability: DESC

 DESC and Retail Crime

 Police Scotland have set up a dedicated Retail Crime Taskforce to tackle retail crime across the country.
-One of their objectives is to provide reassurance to the retail community that crimes taking place within stores, are being treated with the upmost seriousness.
+One of their objectives is to stop retail crime by bringing perpetrators to justice.

-By uploading and certifying your CCTV evidence directly to the police through DESC, it speeds up the investigation process, helping cases move to resolution faster and often results in fewer court hearings and citations for those who witnessed the incident.
+By uploading and certifying your CCTV evidence directly to the police through DESC, it speeds up the investigation process, identification of offenders, and helps cases move to resolution faster.
+This often results in fewer court hearings and citations for those who witnessed the incident.

 Evidence can be uploaded at a time convenient to the retailer and may remove the need for the police to physically attend to collect the footage.
 Local Authority organisations have found this to be particularly beneficial as appointments offered did not always align with their staff’s availability or operating hours.